 Edifier R1280T Review (Amazon’s Best Seller)

-You can also personalize your listening experience with the volume, treble and bass details on the speakers.
-Also, the active speaker has an in-built control on its side.
+You can also personalize your listening experience with the volume, treble, and bass details on the speakers.
+Also, the active speaker has an in-built control on its side making it one of the best monitor speakers under $100.
 You can make micro base and treble changes from -5 to +5 dB.
 Oh, and if you need more control than this, then you’ll be happy to know that a compact remote control is included in the package.

 - Has a beautiful wooden body and a unique retro design